tuhhosg/reupnix/modules/minify.nix.md

 ## Status

-This currently produces an installation whose root FS takes ~250MB on ext4 (`-O inline_data` saves about 5%).
+This currently produces an installation whose root FS takes ~150MB on ext4 (`-O inline_data` saves about 5%).
-The by far biggest package is currently `perl` with almost 60MB.
-Once `update-users-groups.pl` is replaced with a static file generator, perl should disappear.
+The by far biggest pain to remove was `perl` (see all the references below), but its almost 60MB large.

 ## Implementation